phasuk15/CLI-game/README.md

 # 🧩 Command-Line Word Search Game

 A fun, quick **word search puzzle** you can play entirely in the **command line**!
-Built in Python, this game randomly generates a grid of letters, hides themed words in it,
+Built in Python, this game was a mini one-hour hackathon within another 24-hour hackathon!!
-and challenges you to find them all.

 ---